jimhopper/jimhopper.com/src/_child-abuse/recovered-memories.md

 > Memory is complicated.
 That can't be avoided.
 But memory can be understood.

 Of course, the picture is more complex: Someone may block out or 'edit out' some disturbing emotions and sensations.
-Children or adults may focus their attention attention on a spot on the ceiling or the wall, or imagine themselves in a completely different place altogether.
+Children or adults may focus their attention on a spot on the ceiling or the wall, or imagine themselves in a completely different place altogether.
 In those cases, the 'central details' of the experience, for that person at that time (e.g., that spot on the ceiling), are things that would typically be peripheral details or not even part of the memory at all.
-In that case, what would otherwise be considered the 'main' or 'most important' details of the *sexual* acts may not be encoded into memory, or only minimally so.
+Thus what would otherwise be considered the 'main' or 'most important' details of the *sexual* acts may not be encoded into memory, or only minimally so.
 (See also the second half of my YouTube talk, [Neurobiology of Trauma & Sexual Assault](https://www.youtube.com/watch?v=dwTQ_U3p5Wc), where I focus on memory encoding, including of central vs. peripheral details.)

 ### There Is No One Thing That is 'Memory'